programminghistorian/ph-submissions/lessons/gravity-model.md

 **Calculating the individual Weightings (in principle)**

-$$β_{1}$$, $$β_{2}$$, etc, are the same as "β" in the Simple Linear Regression model above, which is the [slope](https://en.wikipedia.org/wiki/Slope) of the regression line (the rise over the run, or how much "y" increases when "x" increases by 1).
+$$β_{1}$$, $$β_{2}$$, etc, are the same as "$$β$$" in the Simple Linear Regression model above, which is the [slope](https://en.wikipedia.org/wiki/Slope) of the regression line (the rise over the run, or how much "$$y$$" increases when "$$x$$" increases by 1).
 The only difference here between a Simple Linear Regression and our gravity model is that we have to calculate 5 slopes instead of 1.

 *A Simple Linear Regression*
 $$y = α + βx$$

 We will need to solve for each of these five slopes before we can calculate the y-intercept in the next step.
-That is because the slopes of the various β values are part of the equation for calculating the y-intercept.
+That is because the slopes of the various $$β$$ values are part of the equation for calculating the y-intercept.

 The formula for calculating β in a regression analysis is:

 $$β = r (\frac{s_{y}}{s_{x}})$$

-- We already know that "β" is the slope, which is what we are trying to calculate.
+- We already know that "$$β$$" is the slope, which is what we are trying to calculate.
 - "r" is [Pearson's correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient), which we are going to compute
 - "$$s_{y}$$" is the standard deviation of "$$y$$"
 - "$$s_{x}$$" is the standard deviation of "$$x$$"